evcc-io/evcc.io/content/_index.en.md

 ## Support the project

 Join the community, help fix bugs, improve documentation, or just share your experience.
-Get in touch in the [Forum](https://github.com/evcc-io/evcc/discussions) or chat with us on [Slack](/slack).
+Get in touch on the [Forum](https://github.com/evcc-io/evcc/discussions) or chat with us on [Slack](/slack).

 To sustain a project of this size we need your support.
 Learn more about our [sponsoring model](https://docs.evcc.io/en/docs/sponsorship).